halex5000/ld-articles/LambdaEdge/Using LaunchDarkly with AWS Lambda.md

 Before we begin coding, there are a couple of resources that we should set up within AWS:

 1. **An S3 Bucket** – S3 is Amazon's storage solution where we can house and retrieve arbitrary files.
 It can also be used to host a static web site, which is what we'll be using it for in this guide.
 Our site is intentionally simple.
 It has an index page in the root as well as a `/beta` folder that contains the same page with the new branding.
 Once we've completed our Lambda function, users will either be directed to the old site or the new site depending on which variation they are assigned to within LaunchDarkly.
 LaunchDarkly determines this by assigning each unique user (identified by their key in this scenario) according to the percentage rollout we'll define.
-2. **A CloudFront Distribution** – This is required to run a Lambda function via AWS's edge servers ( Lambda@Edge) on their CloudFront CDN.
+2. **A CloudFront Distribution** – This is required to run a Lambda function via AWS's edge servers (Lambda@Edge) on their CloudFront CDN.
 Since our function will redirect users to the proper site, this is better done "at the edge" so as to limit any latency the user might see during the request.
 Rather than intercept the request on the server and do a server-side redirect or even sending back a response that performs a client-side redirect, we can intercept this request at the CDN level closest to the user and direct it to the proper version of the site.

+### CloudFormation

+In the AWS console, search for CloudFormation.
+Click create stack
+Choose Template is Ready and Upload a Template and then choose the template file from the repo Click Next
+Name the stack "LaunchDarkly-Example" and click next On the configure stack options step, accept the defaults and click next Review the details and click "Create stack" wait for the stack to be created (this can take a few minutes)

 ### Setting Up an S3 Bucket